Joe Coleman (painter): Film & Television

 He has also appeared in a number of documentaries, including films about two subjects of his paintings, Albert Fish and Carl Panzram.
 A performance by Professor Mombooze-o was featured in Harvey Nikolai Keith's 1988 documentary Mondo New York, about the NYC underground art and music scene.
 The film also featured Lydia Lunch, Phoebe Legere, Ann Magnuson, Emilio Cubeiro and Joey Arias.

 Coleman was also the subject of R.I.P: Rest in Pieces, a 1999 feature documentary by filmmaker Robert Adrien Pejo.
 In one of the film's set pieces, he is shown performing an autopsy on a woman performed in Budapest, Hungary under the guidance of medical examiner Janos Keser, and later in the film visiting rockabilly icon, Hasil Adkins, (whom Coleman had previously made the subject of a 1993 painting) in his West Virginia home, and being interviewed by filmmaker Jim Jarmusch in a church.

 2001 “Outsider Art /Music” at the Barbican Theatre, London, England presented two films created by Coleman featuring his paintings.
 The first film called Humanscapes, was accompanied by the music of Carlo Gesualdo, Coleman's favorite medieval composer and performed by a live choir, The Clerk's Group.
 The second film called Portraits, was accompanied by specially composed music performed live by The Delgados.
 A similar performance was presented at the Bergen International Festival in 2002 with an original score composed by the Norwegian band, Motorpsycho.

+In 2018, Coleman was featured in the final episode, "Lower East Side," of the long running series, Anthony Bourdain: Parts Unknown.

 Joe Coleman and his wife, Whitney Ward, are the subjects of a 2025 feature-length documentary film by Scott Gracheff, entitled How Dark My Love.